-15.9.1 An Athlete or side entering the Warm up area out of turn; or bringing to the Warm Up Area, or into the Call Room, more than the allowed personnel (ref.: 6.2, 7.2).
-This will result in a yellow card for the Athlete or the captain in the case of Team or Pair matches.
+- 15.9.1 An Athlete or side entering the Warm up area out of turn; or bringing to the Warm Up Area, or into the Call Room, more than the allowed personnel (ref.: 6.2, 7.2).
+This will result in a yellow card for the Athlete or the captain in the case of Team or Pair matches. - 15.9.2 An Athlete, Pair or Team bringing to the Call Room more than the allowed number of balls (ref.:2.1, 2.2, 2.3).
+The extra balls will be confiscated and held until the end of the competition.
+The Athlete who brings the extra balls may indicate which balls are to be confiscated.